Sanix-Darker/s2c/README.md

 ### Requirements

-- Python (3.x is recommended)
+- Python (>3.10 is recommended)
-- Pip3
-- PyAudio
+- poraudio.h (for the audio forwarding, more details later)

 ## How to use